What is Achromatopsia?

 - Retinal achromatopsia occurs when both parents carry a copy of the mutated gene.

 If the cone cells malfunction, they lose their ability to signal to the brain.
 This limits the process of phototransduction.
-In complete achromatopsia, the cone cells do not function, and signals are only transferred through rod cells.
-In incomplete achromatopsia, people retain some cone cell function.

 - Reduced visual acuity